dennissergeev/stretched_mesh_code/README.md

 <h2 align="center">Repository contents</h2>

 Notebooks and Python scripts are in the [`src/scripts/` directory](src/scripts/), while the figures themselves are in the `src/figures/` directory.
-The final regridded and time mean data are in the `src/data/` directory.

 |  #  | Figure | Notebook |
 |:---:|:-------|:---------|